albrow/jekyll-bootstrap-boilerplate/README.markdown

 which you can find on the AWS website after you register.
 - Run `bundle exec rake deploy`
 - Other deploy methods are available in Rakefile (I haven't personally tested them).

+## TODO:

+In general:

+- Add some tests
+- Improve generality and customizability
+- Strip out some stuff that isn't typically used

 ## Acknowledgements
 This uses all or parts of the following (sometimes with modification):